OreyDataScience/Financial-Intelligence-System/05-financial-scoring/README.md

 The scored applicant population is compared against the training population the model was built on.

-* **Score-level PSI** — has the overall score distribution drifted from the model's training baseline?
+* **Score-level PSI**: has the overall score distribution drifted from the model's training baseline?
-* **Feature-level CSI** — which individual features are driving that drift, if any?
+* **Feature-level CSI**: which individual features are driving that drift, if any?
 * Risk-band mix comparison between training and applicant populations

 ## 10. Fairness & Disparate Impact Review